Isur/dotfiles/readme.md

 Those scripts will be installed:

+- `backup` - backup script that will be used to backup my data to external drive;
 - `keker` - automatically create directory for new project - template might be used for this;
 - `updater` - update dotfiles repo, packages and `Oh My ZSH`;
 - `tmux-sessionizer` - create tmux session in selected directory;
 - `tmux-fzf` - search in tmux window (used in tmux floating window);
+- `wallchange` - change to random wallpaper in hyprland;

 ### Secrets